ULL-ESIT-PAI-2024-2025/2024-2025-pai-angular-pai-2024-2025-angular/src/poker/README.md

 # Poker
+A basic poker game developed on angular 19

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.1.8.
+This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.11.

 ## Development server